Ujjwalsharma2210/flutter_map_math/README.md

 ### Calculating Distance Between Two Points

 You can use the '**distanceBetween**' function to calculate the distance between two points on a map.
-The function takes four arguments: the latitude and longitude of the first point, and the latitude and longitude of the second point.
-The function returns the distance in meters.
+The function takes five arguments: the latitude and longitude of the first point, and the latitude and longitude of the second point and the units you want the distance in.

 ```dart
 double distance = MapCalculation.distanceBetween(